 A great idea for shoes to bring to Thailand are sturdy, waterproof sports sandals that have secure straps (This pair from Skechers is a great example).

 These sandals are strong and protective yet breathable, and perfect for hiking waterfalls or exploring rocky beaches.
+They’re much sturdier than flip flops, and hiking boots can take up too much space.

 Always pack a reusable water bottle so you can save money on buying water bottles and so you create less plastic waste.